Post – What I didn’t tell you about the moccasin

 Because he is comfortable.
 He feels at home everywhere.

-So obviously it’s annoying.
+So of course it's annoying.

 However, it's true: the moccasin is not for everyone.